Municipal Arbitrations Act, R.S.O. 1990, c. M.48Skip to content

 Historical version for the period June 22, 2006 to December 19, 2006.

 Amended by: 1997, c.
 26, Sched.; 2001, c.
 25, s.
 479; 2002,c.
 17, Sched.
 F, Table; 2006, c.
 19, Sched.
 C, s.
 1 (1).

 1. (1) An official referee may be appointed by the Lieutenant Governor in Council for any municipality to which this Act applies and he or she shall be the Official Arbitrator for the municipality for which he or she is appointed.
 R.S.O.
 1990, c.
 M.48, s.
 1 (1).

 (a) shall be a judge of the Superior Court of Justice or a barrister of at least ten years standing at the bar of Ontario;

-(b) shall have all the powers of a referee under the Rules of Civil Procedure and of an arbitrator under the Arbitration Act, 1991;
+(b) shall have all the powers of a referee under the Rules of Civil Procedure and of an arbitrator under the Municipal Act, 2001 or under the Arbitration Act, 1991;

 (c) shall be an officer of the Superior Court of Justice;

 (d) shall not act as solicitor or counsel for or against the corporation or for any other municipal corporation;

 (e) shall have all the powers of a judge of the Superior Court of Justice including those relating to the production of books and papers, the amendment of notices for compensation or damage and of all other notices and proceedings, the rectification of errors or omissions, the time and place of taking examinations and views, the assistance of valuators, appraisers, engineers, surveyors or other experts, and as respects all matters incident to the hearing and determination of matters before him or her or proper for doing complete justice therein between the parties, including the power of awarding costs.
 R.S.O.
 1990, c.
 M.48, s.
 1 (2); 2002, c.
 17, Sched.
 F, Table; 2006, c.
 19, Sched.
 C, s.
 1 (1).